Excellency: Heads of state and government

 In most republican nation states, the head of state is formally referred to as His or Her Excellency.

 If a republic has a separate head of government, that official is almost always addressed as Excellency as well.
 If the nation is a monarchy, however, the customs may vary.
 For example, in the case of Australia, all ambassadors, high commissioners, state governors and the governor-general and their spouses are entitled to the use of Excellency.

 Governors of colonies in the British Empire were entitled to be addressed as Excellency and this remains the position for the governors of what are now known as British Overseas Territories.

 International diplomacy

 In various international organizations, notably the UN and its agencies, Excellency is used as a generic form of address for all republican heads of state and heads of government.
 It is often granted to the organization's head as well, and to those chiefs of UN diplomatic missions, such as Resident Coordinators (who are the designated representatives of the secretary-general), who are accredited at the head of state level (like an ambassador), or at the lower head of government level.
+The Secretary-General of any international organization is accorded the style ‘His/Her Excellency’.